HubSpot vs Freshsales for Small Business 2026: Which CRM Actually Delivers ROI?

 - 360-degree contact view with activity timeline, deal history, and social data

-- Freddy AI — Freshsales' built-in AI assistant handles lead scoring, deal insights, next-best-action recommendations, and sales forecasting
+- Freddy AI — Freshsales' built-in AI handles lead scoring, deal insights, next-best-action recommendations, and sales forecasting

 - Sequence automation for email and phone outreach